Fulmine-Labs/OHIF-measurement-verification-test/README.md

 ## Testing

 This code was run in Jupyter Notebook and Jupyter Lab from Anaconda 2.5.1 on Windows 11.

 The test was run from a Jupyter Lab session in Brave 1.61.104 and the target was Chrome Version 120.0.6099.110 (Official Build) (64-bit)

 OHIF Worklist, Basic Viewer from https://viewer.ohif.org/, version 3.7.0.

 The screen resolutions tested were:
-1440 x 900 OK
+* 1440 x 900 OK
-1280 x 960 OK
+* 1280 x 960 OK
-1280 x 768 NOK
+* 1280 x 768 NOK
-Below this, mouse movements may be too large for the image.
+Below this resolution, mouse movements may be too large for the image.
 They can be tweaked as parameters in the second cell.

 ## Known issues
 - Only the length measurement is currently supported.
 Support could be added for additional measurements following a similar methodology.